 However, this drive can also be their downfall.
-Threes run the risk of caring what others think and becoming workaholics, which can negatively impact other areas of their life.
+Threes run the risk of caring what others think and becoming workaholics, which can negatively impact other areas of their lives.

-Type 3 Core Fears:
+Type 3 Core Fears

-Type 3 Core Motivations:
+Type 3 Core Motivations

 Enneagram Type 4: The Individualist

 Fours value individuality and authentic expression, which is why they are often creative types.
 Sometimes their intense connection to their inner world can lead to feelings of self-pity and melancholy.

-Type 4 Core Fears:
+Type 4 Core Fears

-Type 4 Core Motivation:
+Type 4 Core Motivations

 Enneagram Type 5: The Investigator

 They are cerebral and have a robust inner life, which translates to a lot of alone time.
 At their best, Type Fives are visionaries and pioneers.
-Conversely, they can become isolated and come across as arrogant.
+In the extreme, they can become isolated and come across as arrogant.

-Type 5 Core Fears:
+Type 5 Core Fears